Methods Summary and Data Tables

 Source: Authors' analysis

-3. Method used to construct the SDG Index and Dashboards
+C. Method for constructing the SDG Index and Dashboards

 The procedure for calculating the SDG Index comprises three steps: (i) establish performance thresholds and censor extreme values from the distribution of each indicator; (ii) rescale the data to ensure comparability across indicators (normalization); (iii) aggregate the indicators within and across SDGs.